MicrosoftDocs/common-data-model-and-service/powerapps/create-cdm-database.md

 ## Create a database in the Maker Portal
 1. On [powerapps.com](https://web.powerapps.com), select **Home** in the navigation pane.
-1. Look for the button under **User the Microsoft Common Data Model** section.
-At this point, there will be a button labeled either **Create database** or **Get started**.
+1. Look for the button in the section labeled **User the Microsoft Common Data Model**.
+The button labeled either **Create database** or **Get started**.
 The label is determined by your license and permission assignments.
 You may or may not be allowed to create a database in the current environment.

 ### Create database
 1. Select **Create database**.